JMAlego/NAVTool/README.md

 AirTight notifications are not currently supported, so synchronisation and other faults are not able to be inspected.

 Observation analysis is possible, though limited compared to log analysis.

+## TODO

+- Improvements to UI,
+- More modularity and shared elements in protocols,
+- Additional rules for analysis,
+- Additional visualisations.

 ## License